peterlidee/streaming/article/article1.md

 ## The setup

 This is what we will be building.
-All files are available on [github](TODO)
+All files are available on [github](https://github.com/peterlidee/streaming).

 [insert image 1]